idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 To test our genetically engineered constructs, we transformed them into bacteria.
 For single plasmid transformation, _E. coli_ cells were made chemically competent using the Mix & Go _E. coli_ Transformation Kit & Buffer Set (Zymo Research), following the manufacturer's protocol.

 1. Thaw competent DH5a on ice
-2. Add 1 μl of plasmid DNA or 5 uL of assembly reaction to 20-50 μl of competent cells
+2. Add 1 μl of plasmid DNA or 5 μL of assembly reaction to 20-50 μl of competent cells
 3. Flick the tube to mix
 4. Incubate mixture on ice for 30 minutes
 5. Heat shock at the bacteria at 42°C for 30 s